 My position on the House Committee on Foreign Affairs provided me the status to advocate for a strong US-Israel partnership in Washington, fulfilling my commitment to be a leading voice towards ensuring that this critical relationship remains strong, steadfast, and secure.
-I was proud to be a part of Democratic Whip Steny Hoyer’s Israel Working Group, along with Eliot Engel, Ted Deutch and Henry Waxman.
+I was proud to be a part of Democratic Whip Steny Hoyer’s Israel Working Group, along with Eliot Engel, Ted Deutch and former congressman Henry Waxman.

 We must also work with Israel, our most reliable, most important ally in the region, as well as with the Palestinians to create the context for a lasting, negotiated resolution to their conflict, based on two states for two people.